 This is extremely valuable to our clients who provide services to Government agencies and International Clients or parent agencies.

 Association of DIving Contractors International without research to support it recommends a minimum 3-man team.
-This team must have Commercial Diving Certifications.
-This has allowed stake holding companies (ADCI Members) to drive down rates to increase profit.
-However; U.S. Government Diving agencies demand no less than 5 and prefer 6 on all USACE (Army Corps of Engineers, and USCG (Coast Guard) projects.
-No government agency (with the exception of NOAA - Scientific Diving purposes) allows the use of recreational diving equipment on their projects and explicitly prohibits recreational divers to perform work.
-Therefore all state OSHA offices are required by statute to enforce these policies.
+This team must have Commercial Diving Certifications and utilize only Surface Supplied air and or mixed gas systems.
+This has allowed stake holding companies (ADCI Members) to drive down rates to increase profit which in turn reduces safety.
+However; all U.S. Government Diving agencies demand no less than 5 and prefer 6 on all USACE (Army Corps of Engineers, and USCG (Coast Guard) projects and specify the use of Surface Supplied Air/Mixed Gas Systems (SSA/MG).
+No government agency (with the exception of NOAA - Scientific Diving activity) allows the use of recreational diving equipment or personnel on their projects and explicitly prohibits recreational divers from performing work.
+Therefore all state OSHA offices are required by federal statute to enforce these policies.
 Unfortunately due to lack of experience, many OSHA investigators cannot or do not enforce their own regulations as written.
 Recently one investigator has defended a recreational divers right to represent themselves as a commercial agency in their state despite objections of the OSHA office in the Divers home state.
 Investigators are tasked with enforcing the rules unilaterally they do not have the authority to "Interpret the rules" that they are required to enforce.